Orbital-Web/Raphael/src/NNUE/README.md

 # Raphael NNUE

-This document contains the documentation for the varios NNUE-related scripts, as well as the specific architecture and traindata info of the different Raphael NNUE versions.
+This document contains the documentation for the various NNUE-related scripts, as well as the specific architecture and traindata info of the different Raphael NNUE versions.

 ## TrainGen